45-Page Pediatric Dental Website Rebuild, Shipped to Spec in 20 Days — White-Label Delivery for a US Marketing Agency

 The Craft of a Rebuild

 45 URLs, two patient ladders under one brand — Little Bytes Pediatric Dentistry serves children’s dental patients and orthodontic patients under a single domain.
 The rebuild had to honour the visual and functional distinction between the two ladders at every page, a constraint the agency’s workbook could not fully pre-identify at spec time, producing 21 hours of review across three rounds.
+The agency owned the strategy; we owned the execution.

 Snapshot